 Vienna, Austria – Early November

 Vienna is often overlooked in fall, which makes it ideal.
 Its museums stay open, its wine taverns (Heurigen) pour the new vintage, and classical concerts start ramping up ahead of the holiday season.
+The city also hosts exciting cultural events and festivals, creating a lively and festive atmosphere even in the off-season.
 Layered coats and cozy cafés complete the picture.

 Luxury perk: Austrian Airlines’ business class includes an onboard chef on long-haul routes—yes, even in November.
 The service feels boutique, and redemptions through Star Alliance partners can be surprisingly low.